-Let me share with you a real story…
+Let me share with you the real story…

-Until very recently, as lesbian, gay, bisexual and trans we didn’t even have some (very-necessary) role-models to look up to.
-Simply employing heterosexual behaviour to gay relationships regularly resulted in unnecessary struggles – the modelling around us just didn’t help prepare us.
+Until recently – as LGBT/QIA+ – we didn’t even have many (very-necessary) role-models to look up to.
+Nor have our schools taught us what to look out for.
+Simply employing heterosexual behaviour to our gay intimate relationships resulted in unnecessary struggles we’re unprepared to manage our love life.

-We had to develop our own relationship philosophy.
-A philosophy that works for our distinctly LGBTQ++ Couple Relationship, and many of us struggle to do this.
+As LGBT/QIA+ we have had to develop our own relationship philosophies!
+Intimacy philosophies that work for our Couple Relationships and/or Polyamorous Intimate Groups… and many of us, understandably, struggle to do this.

-Some are successful on their own – others need help, and Dean Richardson MNCS(Accred/Reg) via the distinctly non-heterosexual counselling service LGBTCoupleCounselling.co.uk could be the help you’re seeking together.
+Some relationships appreciate some help.
+Dean Richardson MNCS(Accred/Reg) – via the deliberately non-heterosexual counselling service LGBTCoupleCounselling.co.uk – could well be the inspirational intervention you’ve been seeking… together.

 So… I can’t emphasise this enough:-

-Lesbian, gay, bisexual, trans, queer and asexual couples whose behaviour leads to a break-up… sometimes later leading to reconciliation… only to break-up again later… can be helped by a counsellor who specialises in working therapeutically with LGBT/QIA+ Couples.
-But this isn’t just any relationship we’re talking about… it’s yours!
+Lesbian, gay, bisexual, trans, queer and asexual relationships whose behaviour leads to a break-up – sometimes later leading to a reconciliation – only to break-up again later – can be helped by a counsellor who specialises in working therapeutically with LGBT/QIA+ Couple & Group Relationships.

-Meeting with British LGBT Couple Counsellor Dean Richardson MNCS(Accred/Reg) in Havant, Waterlooville, Portsmouth (Hampshire) or online with Zoom / Skype can help LGBT couples:-
+Meeting with British Couple/Group Relationship Counsellor Dean Richardson MNCS(Accred/Reg) in Havant, Waterlooville, Portsmouth (Hampshire, UK) or online with Zoom / Skype can help sexuality-and-gender-diverse people…

-(a) learn to discover and understand what may really be going on underneath relationship behaviours & conflicts.
+(a) learn to discover and comprehend what may really be going on underneath their relationship’s behaviours & conflicts,

-(c) learn to consider different ways to respond, snuffing out not just old conflicts, but new ones as they occur in the future.
+(c) learn to consider different ways to respond to their relationship’s demands, snuffing out not just old conflicts but newer ones as they occur in the future.

-This is what you are looking for – in layman’s terms: a couple gets stuck and can’t see the wood for the trees.
-They invite Dean to look at the wood with them and help them notice what they’re not seeing (or what they may be turning a blind-eye to).
-Once we begin to see what wasn’t seeable before, discussions inspire options for change (pros, cons, leave as-is).
-The couple leave counselling with their plans already underway transforming their forest.
+In layman’s terms, this is what you are looking for: a couple or group gets lost and can’t see the wood for the trees.
+They invite Dean, as their relationship counsellor, to look at their wood along with them.
+They wish him to help them notice what they’re not seeing (or what they may be turning a blind-eye to).
+As we begin to look at what hasn’t been seeable before, discussions inspire options for learning and possible changes (pros, cons, leave it as it is).
+The relationship leaves counselling with their plans already underway to transform their wood.

-So, as an intimate couple we can develop our own ways of becoming curious about our relationship’s behaviour, with this curiosity (employed along with our partner) becomes a powerful relationship-transforming & maintaining tool.
+So, as an intimate couple or group we can develop our own ways of becoming curious about our relationship behaviour, with curiosity (employed along with our partner) becoming a powerful relationship-transforming & maintaining tool.

-There’s a bonus: the therapeutic framework employed by Dean Richardson can continue to help couples long after they’ve ended couple counselling.
+There’s a bonus: Dean’s therapeutic framework/approach – which the client relationship will transform for their own use – can continue to help couples & groups long after they’ve ended counselling.

-Hi – I’m Dean and I’m an actual gay couples’ counsellor!
+Hi – I’m Dean… and I’m an actual Gay Relationship Counsellor! 👋🏻 (gentle applause)

-You see, although most professional counselling bodies (at least now they do… frown upon counsellors who decline to work with lesbian and gay people, they won’t interfere with some counsellors who decline to work with your relationship (e.g. citing religious or personal beliefs).
+You see, although most professional counselling membership bodies (at least more recently…) frown upon their members who decline to work with lesbian and gay people, they usually let those counsellors continue to decline the invitation to work with your relationship (e.g. citing religious or personal beliefs etc).

-You may have seen on Google some couple therapy services advertising sentiments such as: “biblical traditional marriages”.
-I wonder if “biblical” is a coded message for: “We work with hetrosexuals only” 🤷♀️
+You may have seen on Google some couple/group relationship therapy services advertising sentiments such as: “biblical traditional marriages”.
+I’ve wonder to myself if “biblical” is code for: “We work with hetrosexual only” 🤷♀️

-The approach that I use with LGBT couples means I don’t take a position about “what a normal couple would do is…”.
-Instead I employ an effective systemic approach (eg “circular” questioning) that allows the couple to discover their own effective resolutions to their conflicts.
+The therapy approach that I – Dean Richardson – use with LGBT/QIA+ couples and groups means I don’t take a judgemental position about “what a normal couple would do here is…”.
+Instead I employ an effective, therapeutically neutral, systemic approach (science bit: “circular questioning”) that allows the relationship to begin to discover their own effective resolutions to their own relationship conflicts.

-I understand the specific needs and difficulties of lesbian and gay couples in a heteronormative society.
-Plus, I’ll focus specifically on your relationship needs (rather than try to apply a kind of magical “standard” for happy couples).
+I understand the specific needs and difficulties of lesbian and gay couples and poly-groups in a heteronormative society.
+Plus, in therapy, I’ll focus specifically on your relationship needs (rather than try to apply a kind of magical “standard” that all happy couples employ).
 My aim is to become redundant: you won’t need me after our therapy work is completed.
 This means that you’ll leave couple counselling with ways to manage your relationship both now and in the future.

-My therapeutic approach with LGBT/QIA+ Couples means there doesn’t need to be more than one counsellor in the room with you, neither.
+My therapeutic approach with LGBT/QIA+ relationships means there doesn’t need to be more than one counsellor in the room with you, neither.
 (Yes, some services engage your relationship with two counsellor simultaneously).

 Plus, I’m quite down-to-earth and “non-counselley”.
 I’ll use swearing and everything (meaning: I’m happy to use language & colloquialisms that you do)!
 This helps you become at-ease with the counselling processes.

-It’s not commonly known that general qualifications offered by British counselling qualifications only cover the skills necessary to work with a single person (“individual” counselling).
-This can leave self-titled “fully qualified” counsellors without adequate understanding or training of the specific needs of couple relationships, nor how to actually work with the relationship itself.
+Generally, initial counselling qualifications offered by British training institutes cover only the skills necessary to work with a single person (known as “individual counselling”) and working face-to-face only (ie not using Internet video nor telephone).
+This can leave self-described “fully qualified” counsellors without adequate understanding of the specific needs of relationships between people (couples, groups) nor how to actually work therapeutically with them.

 What makes Dean a Different Counsellor?